briancain/Layers-Protocol/README.md

 ## Warning

 If you are a student taking CIS 725, please remember you are still bound by the K-State Honor Code.
 Copying this code and passing it off as your own is a violation of that Honor Code.

+## Todo

+Go through path that a long fragment line would go through (lines > 40 bytes) to see differences between that and non-fragment lines